alreich/abstract_algebra/README.md

 # Abstract Algebra

 **NOTE: This code is being revised almost daily.
-I'm in the process of moving from src/algebras.py to the 3 files: src/finite_algebras.py, src/cayley_tables.py, & src/permutations.py.**
+I'm in the process of moving from src/algebras.py to the 3 files: src/finite_algebras.py, src/cayley_tables.py, & src/permutations.py.
+The documentation at ReadTheDocs is also currently outdated, but it will be updated.**

 An experimental implementation of finite groups.